Arsuz: Geography

-In 2014, according to Turkish law no. 6360, Arsuz became a municipality with seven towns and 25 villages.

 History

 Arsuz had many names throughout history, including: Rhosus, Rhossos, Rhossus, Rhopolis, Port Panel/Bonnel, Kabev and Arsous.
 The earliest documents about it date from the Seleucid Empire, of whose Antioch became the capital.

 Malalas writes that the city was founded by Cilix, son of Agenor.
-Harpalus erected a brazen statue of Glycera by the side of his own statue at Rhosus.
-Demetrius I of Macedon moved the statue of the goddess Tyche from Antigonia to the Rhosos.
+Harpalus set up a bronze statue of Glycera at Rhosus.
+Demetrius I of Macedon moved the statue of the goddess Tyche from Antigonia to Rhosus.

 Arsuz was then an important seaport on the Gulf of Issus.
 In 64 BC, it was annexed by the Roman Empire.
-Under the name Rhosus, it was a city and bishopric (see below) in the late Roman province of Cilicia Secunda, with Anazarba as its capital.
-It is mentioned by Strabo, Ptolemy, Pliny the Elder and Stephanus Byzantius; and later by Hierocles and George of Cyprus.
+Under the name Rhosus, it was a city and bishopric (see below) in the late Roman province of Cilicia Secunda, with Anazarbus as its capital.
+It is mentioned by Strabo, Ptolemy, Pliny the Elder and Stephanus of Byzantium; and later by Hierocles and George of Cyprus.

 Some Christians in Rhosus accepted as truth the Docetic Gospel of Peter and for them in around AD 200 Serapion of Antioch composed a treatise condemning the book.
 Theodoret relates the history of the hermit Theodosius of Antioch, founder of a monastery in the mountain near Rhosus, who was forced by the inroads of barbarians to retire to Antioch, where he died and was succeeded by his disciple Romanus, a native of Rhosus; these two religious are honoured by the Greek Orthodox Church on 5 and 9 February.

 In 638 the city was incorporated into the Rashidun Caliphate.
 In 969 it was taken by the Byzantine Empire, in 1084 by the Seljuk Turks, in 1039 by the Crusades, in 1296 by the Egyptian Mamluks and in 1517 by the Ottoman Turks.

 Between 1918 and 1938 the town was under French Mandate for Syria and the Lebanon with the rest of Iskenderun district.
 In 1938, it became part of the independent Hatay Republic, but in June 1939 the Hatay legislature voted to join Turkey.
+The district Arsuz was created in 2013 from part of the district of İskenderun.

+Composition

+There are 38 neighbourhoods in Arsuz District: